RTVC Sistema de Medios Públicos: National channels

-RTVC is responsible for the operations of the 2 national channels, which have 97% of their coverage.
+RTVC is responsible for the operations of the two national channels, which have 97% of their coverage.

 Regional channels

-It is also responsible for the operations of the 2 regional channels, both broadcasting in departments of the country located in the regions of the Andes, the Llanos and the Amazon.
+It is also responsible for the operations of the two regional channels, both broadcasting in departments of the country located in the regions of the Andes, the Llanos and the Amazon.

 Radio

-RTVC broadcasts 2 stations, on various frequencies nationwide.
-These, in turn, have 4 specialized thematic stations.
+RTVC broadcasts two stations on various frequencies nationwide.
+These, in turn, have four specialized thematic stations.

+Peace Stations

+In compliance with point 6.5 of the Peace Agreement, signed between the National Government and the FARC-EP component, RTVC Sistema de Medios Públicos (RTVC Public Media System) operates 16 National Radio of Colombia stations, with four more expected to be implemented in 2024, to complete the 20 stations contemplated in the Agreement.

+These peace stations broadcast cultural, musical, and informative content that highlights regional cultures, ventures, and projects, with a focus on teaching about the contents of the Final Agreement.

+The frequencies of the stations currently in operation are: